nss-day-cohort-60/rare-client-tenacious-tators/README.md

 # Rare: The Publishing Platform for the Discerning Writer

-## Getting Started
-1. Install dependencies: `npm install`
-2. Run the code `npm start`
-3. Current server can be downloaded [HERE](https://github.com/nss-day-cohort-60/django-taters-api).
-4. This template is using [Bulma](https://bulma.io/documentation) for styling.
-Take a little bit of time to familiarize yourself with the framework if you would like to continue using it.

 ## Project Overview:
 Rare Publishing is a Full-Stack group project with collaboration from students in Cohort 60 of Nashville Software School.
 This app was initially supported by a server built with [Python](https://github.com/nss-day-cohort-60/rare-python-server-tyrannical-tators).
 The backend was then re-built using Django REST framework.